-Small scale business ideas for men in Nigeria.
-Tips on how to start and increase sales.
+These are small scale business ideas for men in Nigeria to start and increase sales.

 And above all this, to be able to have enough money stored in the bank.